ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 With this we can now drill into the data from both sides.
-In order to get a nicer API we might also want to allow dedicated fetches maybe for a `Student` by the student ID.
+In order to get a nicer API, we might also want to allow dedicated fetches maybe for a `Student` by the student ID.

 We could do something like the following and it would work.